Aboriginal and Torres Strait Islander people are advised the following article contains images of deceased persons.

 The first measure of colonialism is to assume political and legal domination over an alien [sic] society.

-By 1911, every state and territory in Australia had introduced ‘protection’ policies which gave the government almost full control over the lives of Aboriginal and Torres Strait Islander people who were denied basic rights including the freedom of movement, where they could live, custody of their own children, the right to marry and the right to practice culture and speak language–to name a few.
-It is estimated that under the false guise of protection, as many as one in three Aboriginal and Torres Strait Islander children were stolen from their families and placed into institutions or with settler families where they were subject to many forms of abuse and cheap or slave labour.
+In 1915, the NSW Government gained the power to remove Aboriginal children from their families at any time and for any reason.
+It is estimated that under the false guise of protection, as many as one in three Aboriginal and Torres Strait Islander children were stolen from their families and placed into institutions, or with settler families, where they were subject to many forms of abuse and cheap or slave labour.

 Under the approach of the assumption of black inferiority and white superiority, the government attempted to assimilate Aboriginal and Torres Strait Islander people into settler society, believing that Aboriginal and Torres Strait Islander people would die out through natural selection, and that ‘half-castes [sic] could be converted to a white citizen’.
-‘Protection’ and ‘assimilation’ were purely euphemisms for genocide.
+‘Protection’ and ‘assimilation’ were purely euphemisms for genocide and dehumanisation.

 - ‘It happened 200 years ago, get over it’.
 Here’s why we can’t just get over it.

 It is important to recognise that colonialism is an ongoing process and isn’t a thing of the past.
 Colonialism did not end 200 years ago—it is prevalent today and has its roots deeply planted in every part of our society.
 As writer Nayuka Gorrie (Gunai/Kurnai, Gunditjmara, Wiradjuri and Yorta Yorta) wrote in this article for NITV in 2019, ‘[Colonialism] manifests in black incarceration rates, child removal rates, assimilation in the form of education and entertainment’.